mozaik-association/mozaik/docs/test-module.md

 ## Participations

-it is possible to identify and add on the contact form the interactions between the political party and the member.
+It is possible to identify and add on the contact form the interactions between the political party and the member.
 We can for example see if a member participated in an event, a donation, a petition of the political party.
 Participation allows you to pull and search for the mailing.
 A participation can be added via a membership form created by the party, via the signature of a petition or a donation, or manually directly on the contact page of the contact.
 Possible to find all the participations of all the contacts for each event in the tab"participations" --> "participations".
 Possible to find all the events in tab "participations" → "catégories des participations".